 The blind and overwhelming deference of the animals to a porcine-led party resembles the wave of voters that flock to a particular cause.
 Take Brexit, for instance.
 The Londoners and urbanites, majority of them “stay” proponents, would view the “leave” voters as having too myopic a view of Britain’s membership in the European Union.
 In their minds, the Brexit chanters were going down a dangerous path with their anti-immigrant mindset.
 Couldn’t they see the bigger picture, the greater economic benefits from an EU membership?
 They could well wax lyrical about a United Kingdom free from the fetters of the EU, but they fail to see that independence is just another name for protectionism and isolationism.

 Trump harbors the same protectionist sentiments as well by slamming Nafta and giving trade a bad name, claiming in the first presidential debate that “our jobs are fleeing the country.”
-Here is a man who is perhaps exemplary of the true meaning of the saying, “A little knowledge is a dangerous thing,” as attributed to Alexander Pope, who meant to say that a small amount of knowledge can mislead people into thinking that they are more expert than they really are.
+Here is a man who is perhaps exemplary of the true meaning of the saying, “A little knowledge is a dangerous thing,” as attributed to Alexander Pope, whose quote really meant this: anyone with a small amount of knowledge can mislead people into thinking that they are more expert than they really are.

 G.J.
 Tan, Secondary Four

 This essay was written in response to the question:

 A little knowledge is a dangerous thing.
 How far do you agree?